This article originally appeared on VICE UK.

 What are the main obstacles that being an illegal immigrant causes for you?

 It's not easy to get treated by a doctor when I'm sick.
-I can't get treated on the NHS, so it's very expensive.
+I can't get treated by the National Health Service, so it's very expensive.
 The dentist is the same.
-I've never been to hospital here, but I think it also costs a lot of money.
-I also need to go to a Portuguese-speaking doctor because my English isn't perfect and it would be difficult for me to explain what's wrong to an English-speaking one.
+I've never been to the hospital here, but I think it also costs a lot of money.
+I also need to go to a Portuguese-speaking doctor because my English isn't perfect, and it would be difficult for me to explain what's wrong to an English-speaking doctor.

 How much English did you speak when you first came here?